Skip to main content

 )

-This function allows users to withdraw their balance from the bridge using the snapshot state.
+This function allows users to withdraw their balances from the bridge based on the snapshot state.

 Step 3: Complete in-progress withdrawals